manosbatsis/corda-rpc-poolboy/README.md

 To use PoolBoy you will have to implement a `RpcConfigurationService`.
 The service provides RPC pool and connection configuration.
-Implementations can be "fixed" or fully dynamic, e.g. based on a properties file or database connection respectively.
+Implementations can be "fixed" or fully dynamic, e.g. based on a properties file or database connection etc. respectively.

 > A future release will provide a sample, properties-based implementation.
 In the meantime you can find an example in Corbeans' default